 removal and control.

-Contact Bruce\'s Wildlife Control at
+Contact Bat, Woodpecker, and Swallow Control at

 for an inspection of your property.

-Bruce\'s Wildlife Control removes many kinds of critters including raccoons, bats, pigeons, skunks, swallows, woodpeckers, voles, rats, squirrels, moles, beavers, armadillos, chipmunks, mice, snakes, opossums, feral cats, porcupines, rabbits, and honeybees.
+Bat, Woodpecker, and Swallow Control removes many kinds of critters including raccoons, bats, pigeons, skunks, swallows, woodpeckers, voles, rats, squirrels, moles, beavers, armadillos, chipmunks, mice, snakes, opossums, feral cats, porcupines, rabbits, and honeybees.